pjanec/dirigent/README.md

  `--startupPlan <plan_name>` ... what plan to be forced (make selected) on agents when they connect to master

  `--CLIPort 5050` ... what TPC port to run the Command Line Interface server on

+ `--tickPeriod 500` ...
+Period in milliseconds of themain loop of incoming command broadcasting to clients, plan processing etc.

+ `--CLITickPeriod 50` ...
+Period in milliseconds of processing the CLI server requests.
+Should be a fraction of the `tickPeriod`.
+If larger than `tickPeriod`, one CLI server tick per main loop will be executed.

 ### Agent Command Line Interface over TCP line-based connection